killtacnine/ctfs/umassctf_2024/rev/magic_conch/README.md

 ## Weird Binary

 What's immediately interesting about this binary is that we can't find the strings or the commands we would expect for a challenge like this.
 How can this be?
-How can I binary listen on a port without any socket commands?
+How can a binary listen on a port without any socket commands?

 I cleaned up the binary to be fairly neat and tidy, which results in this pretty easy-to-follow code: